gopheracademy/gopheracademy-web/content/advent-2017/using-go-templates.md

 #### Customizing Command's Output

 You can incorporate templates in your CLI allowing users to customize command's output.
 This is commonly done by providing flags for inputing templates.
-For example, Kubernetes CLI—`kubectl` provides two flags, `--template` for providing template as a string and `--template-file` used to provide template in form of a file.
+For example, Kubernetes CLI—`kubectl` provides two flags, `--template` for providing a template as a string and `--template-file` used to provide a template in the form of a file.

-The following snippet parses template provided via one of two flags—`template` and `template-file`.
+The following snippet parses the template provided via one of the two flags—`template` and `template-file`.

 ```go
 package main